-- Clear articulation of the project's goals related to diversity, equity, inclusion, and accessibility; - Quality of the project's DEIA goals, as measured by the goals' depth, breadth, likelihood of success, inclusion of appropriate and relevant SMART milestones, and overall project integration; - Degree of commitment and ability to track progress toward meeting each of the DEIA goals; and - Extent of engagement of organizations that represent disadvantaged communities as a core element of their mission, including Minority Serving Institutions (MSIs), Minority Business Entities, and nonprofit or communitybased organizations.
+- Clear articulation of the project's goals related to diversity, equity, inclusion, and accessibility; - Quality of the project's DEIA goals, as measured by the goals' depth, breadth, likelihood of success, inclusion of appropriate and relevant SMART milestones, and overall project integration; - Degree of commitment and ability to track progress toward meeting each of the DEIA goals; and iii.
+Criteria for Replies to Reviewer Comments

+Extent of engagement of organizations that represent DACs as a core element of their mission, including Minority Serving Institutions (MSIs), Minority Business Entities, and nonprofit or community-based organizations.